gadishiimwe/remwaste-skip-selector-ui/README.md

 ## Overview

 This project is a responsive and accessible React application that allows users to select a suitable skip size for waste removal.
 Skip options are dynamically fetched from an external API, ensuring real-time data integration.
-The UI features modern design, interactive selection, a comparison mode, and a bottom prompt for user feedback.
+The UI features modern design, interactive selection, a comparison mode, and a sticky bottom bar for user feedback and next steps.

 ## Features